 Home Meal Deal offers me the flexibility of also working from home when necessary as they have a special coordination with the responsible authorities.
 Yes I do get orders also from the Home Meal Deal app which optimises my sales.

-How has your business been affected by corona ?
+How was your business affected by covid-19 ?

-l would say my business started with corona so it would rather be interesting how it would be without it.
+l would say my business started with covid-19 so it would rather be interesting how it would be without it.